Discover our Personalized Weight Management Program ~ Rooted Transformations!

 Report Symptoms Early

-Please let our provider know right away.
-Early reporting allows us to take proactive measures and ensure you receive timely guidance and care.
+Early reporting allows us to take proactive measures.
+It also helps ensure you receive timely guidance and care while helping protect other patients and staff.

-In-Office Precautions
+Follow In-Office Precautions

+Our staff will continue practicing careful infection control measures.
 Please notify us before arriving if you have active symptoms so we can arrange the safest accommodations.

 Our Shared Goal

-Together, with thoughtful prevention and early action, we can minimize the impact of flu and COVID this season.
 Thank you for helping us create a safe, supportive environment for all patients and staff.

 We strive for all immunocompromised patients to feel safe in our clinic.